It is no secret that Singapore is one of the lowest income tax rate countries in the world.

 - Your estimated inflation rate

 To compute the optimum age is rather difficult, I have developed a calculator just for that.
-You can download it here:
+You can download my calculators below.

 The Supplementary Retirement Scheme (SRS) will definitely provide you tax saving benefit.
 However, it is crucial to know when you should contribute to your account.
 If not, you might end up paying more tax in the future.